Having the right safeguards in place will help you respond appropriately and keep sport safe and fun for children.

 Children and young people face risks in all aspects of their life – and sport is no different.

 So whatever your role in sport, as a parent, coach, volunteer or young person, you should be familiar with your club or governing body's safeguarding policies and procedures.
-In particular, you should know how to respond to concerns around abuse or poor practice.
+In particular, you should know how to respond to concerns around abuse or lower-level concerns.

 Benefits of having safeguards in place